blambeau/myrrha/README.md

 ### The missing to_ruby_literal() feature

-Myrrha also implements Object#to_ruby_literal, which has a very simple specification.
+Myrrha also implements <code>Object#to_ruby_literal</code>, which has a very simple specification.
 Given an object o that can be considered as a true _value_, the result of o.to_ruby_literal must be such that the following invariant holds:

     Kernel.eval(o.to_ruby_literal) == o